openeemeter/caltrack/docs/guides/v1guide.md

 1. `/monthly/data-sources.md` describes the necessary data requirements for running CalTRACK v1
 2. `/monthly/data-prep.md` describes the sequence of steps required for preparing data for analysis
-3. `/monthly/analysis.md` describes the methods use for calculating site-level savings using monthly data
+3. `/monthly/analysis.md` describes the methods used for calculating site-level savings using monthly data
-4. `/monthly/aggregation.md` describes the methods use for aggregating site-level savings to group or portfolio average and total savings
+4. `/monthly/aggregation.md` describes the methods used for aggregating site-level savings to group or portfolio average and total savings

-The specification is intended to be done in order to ensure consistency and replicability.
+The specification is intended to be completed in sequential order to ensure consistency and replicability.

 ### Supported Use Cases